 Pediatrics

-Pediatric clinicians report similarly high levels of emotional, mental, and physical fatigue — 45% for both emotional and mental fatigue.
+Pediatric clinicians report high levels of emotional, mental, and physical fatigue — 45% for both emotional and mental fatigue.
 Survey responses also showed a reduced sense of personal achievement compared to other specialties.

 Cardiology

-For cardiologists, emotional fatigue is the least common in this specialty, but physical fatigue (44%) is pronounced.
+For cardiologists, documentation requirements and insurance hurdles are central drivers of burnout.
+Physical fatigue (44%) is more pronounced in this specialty than emotional exhaustion.
 Cardiologists are also the least likely to seek professional help for burnout (3%).

 What causes emotional fatigue in medicine?